Characterizing generalized axisymmetric quantum states in $d\times d$ systems: Introduction

 Entanglement remains as one of the most significant features that distinguishes quantum theory from a classical description of our world.
 It also underpins a wide range of quantum information processing tasks, such as quantum key distribution~\cite{Curty2004}, quantum communication~\cite{HorodeckiRMP2009}, and quantum sensing~\cite{Pezze2009}, where it acts as a resource for increased performance.
 Detecting, characterizing, and quantifying the various forms of entanglement present in quantum states is therefore of high practical relevance as well as of fundamental interest~\cite{Dada2011}, shedding light onto the principles that build our physical world through the structure of possible correlations between multiple systems.

 While detecting entanglement in pure states shared among two parties is trivial, there is no infallible method to decide whether an arbitrary (noisy) bipartite state is entangled~\cite{entanglement}.
 Beyond detecting its presence, it is also important to identify its character.
 For instance, entanglement can be of high dimension, which provides additional advantages such as noise resistance in entanglement distribution protocols~\cite{Ecker2019} or increased capacity of quantum communication~\cite{Mirhosseini2015}.
+Consequently, considerable effort is devoted to creating such high-dimensional entangled states in experiments~\cite{erhard2020advances}.

 Entanglement may also be bound, that is, a form of entanglement that cannot be distilled into its purest form of maximal dimensionality by local operations and classical communication~\cite{PhysRevLett.80.5239}, which is the resource required by most standard applications in quantum information.
 The observation that known bound entangled states typically lie in close proximity to the separable states has led to the belief that bound entanglement is a ``weak'' form of entanglement, thus useless for quantum information processing.
 Surprisingly, though, it has been established that bound entangled states may still serve as a resource for certain tasks, e.g., for quantum key distribution and entanglement activation~\cite{Horodecki2005,PhysRevLett.82.1056,Masanes2006}.
 The exact relation between distillability and dimensionality of entanglement is an actively researched open question~\cite{schmidt,Szarek2010,YANG2016,Chen2017,Huber2018}.